mesosphere/dcos-docs-site/pages/1.9/release-notes/1.9.4/index.md

 ### Expanded OS Support

-- CentOS [7.3](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/7.3_Release_Notes/index.html) is the default version.
-If you install DC/OS 1.9 by using the [GUI](/1.9/installing/custom/gui/) or [CLI](/1.9/installing/custom/cli/) install methods, your system will be automatically upgraded to CentOS 7.3.
+- If you install DC/OS 1.9 using the [GUI](/1.9/installing/custom/gui/) or [CLI](/1.9/installing/custom/cli/) installation methods, your system will be automatically upgraded to [the latest version of CentOS](https://access.redhat.com/documentation/en/red-hat-enterprise-linux/).
 - CoreOS [1235.12.0](https://coreos.com/releases/#1235.12.0).

 ### Expanded Docker Engine Support